purnima99/purnima99/README.md

 - 👋 Hi, I’m Purnima!
-- 👀 I’m interested in Computer Vision & data analytics using Python.
+- 👀 I’m interested in computer vision & data analytics using Python and R.
 - 🌱 I’m currently learning GCP & Machine Learning.
 - 💞️ I’m looking to collaborate on projects involving Python scripting.
 - 📫 How to reach me -> @purnimalal009@gmail.com or LinkedIn -> @purnima-lal